sourcegraph/learn/posts/how-to-troubleshoot-npm-ERR-not-found-git.md

 type: posts
 ---

 The `npm ERR! not found: git` is an error that occurs when you try to install an npm package.
-The error indicates that git is not installed in your system.
+The error indicates that Git is not installed in your system.
 This error can also be due to permission issues like not having administrator rights in your system environment.
-It can also be due to the path/system variable not set correctly
+It can also be due to the path or system variable not being set correctly

 In this tutorial, we will help you figure out how to solve this problem.